Ski NH recognizes individuals with awards

-MADISON — At its annual business meeting held July 7 at King Pine Ski Area & Purity Spring Resort, Ski New Hampshire and its board of directors presented a host of individual awards to honor those who have helped the New Hampshire ski industry achieve national acclaim.
+MADISON — Retired Great Glen general manager Howie Weymss was among those honored at Ski New Hampshire's annual meeting July 7 at King Pine Ski Area & Purity Spring Resort, along with Gov. Chris Sununu, and a host of other individuals who have helped the New Hampshire ski industry achieve national acclaim.

 Ski New Hampshire is the statewide association representing 34 alpine and cross-country resorts in New Hampshire.